Why 3D Printing Service Bureaus Need MES Workflow Software to Grow Their Business11 January 2021

 Jonathan Warbrick, Business Development Manager, Graphite Additive Manufacturing

-Automation is the future for 3D printing service business
+Automation is the future for the 3D printing service business

 Despite the uncertain time, the demand for 3D printing services work will only continue to increase.

 A recent report by market research firm, IDC, forecasts that spending on 3D printing services will reach $4.8 billion in 2022, indicating a very promising outlook for the sector in the years ahead.

 To fully capitalise on this opportunity, 3D printing service providers will need to automate as much of their business as possible – especially the front end activities like quoting, order entry and customer service.

 MES and workflow software is the ideal automation solution that 3D printing service providers can use today to achieve greater efficiency and business growth in the months and years to come.

 Ready to give your 3D printing business a boost with MES workflow software?

 Get our best content straight to your inbox